Lindy West and Aidy Bryant talk “Shrill” and what TV gets wrong about fat women

 “It was a relief every time we shifted the character another degree away from me,” she says, “because it is really stressful and fraught to have those conversations.
 If you tell a particularly good story in the writers room, then you have to deal with, Wait, do I actually want this in the show?
 Because you can’t change your mind once you bring it up.
 I mean, you could.
 But if it’s a great detail, they want to keep it and now I have to wonder, Oh, god.
 Is that rancid dude I dated 18 years ago gonna think I’m still thinking about him because clearly a thing he said made it on the show?
 It’s a minefield.”

-Luckily for West, there were plenty of tragic dating stories to go around.
-Often, the women in the writers room would share the most abominable bullshit their exes had ever dared to pull, and the male writers would ask whether the stories were embellished.
+Luckily for West, there were plenty of tragic dating stories to go around in the writers room.
+Often, the women would share the most abominable bullshit their exes had ever dared to pull, and the male writers would ask whether the stories were actually real.
 Many of these horrible, hard-to-believe (for men) dating horrors ended up coming to life on Shrill through the vessel of Ryan (Luka Jones), Annie’s love interest.

 Although Jones infuses the character with more shambling charm than he rightly deserves, he’s still an underemployed, forgetful slob draped in regulation matador-sized red flags.
 Ryan’s one redeeming value, though, even if it’s a questionable level of redemption, is his authentic sexual connection with Annie.